ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

 A result object is available for each main DPF-Post result type.
 See the following list to know which result can be accessed this way.

-List of available mecanic result objects using DPF-Post API (available from .rst files):
+List of available mecanic result objects using DPF-Post API:

 * displacement
 * stress